 - a.
-The air box must be the originally fitted and homologated part with no modification allowed. - b.
-The air filter element may be removed or replaced but if fitted must be mounted in the original position. - c.
-The air box drains must be sealed. - d.
+The airbox must be the originally fitted and homologated part with no modification allowed. - b.
+The air filter element may be removed or replaced. - c.
+The airbox drains must be sealed. - d.
 All motorcycles must have a closed breather system.
-All oil breather lines must be connected (may pass through an oil catch tank) and discharge in the air box. - e.
-No heat protection may be attached to the air box (i.e. foil heat tape)
+All oil breather lines must be connected, may pass through an oil catch tank and must exclusively discharge in the airbox.
+Only the original breather vents may be used. - e.
+No heat protection may be attached to the airbox.

 - a.
-Fuel pumps and fuel pressure regulators must be the originally fitted and homologated parts with no modification allowed. - b.
+Fuel pump and fuel pressure regulator must be the originally fitted and homologated parts with no modification allowed. - b.
 The fuel pressure must be as homologated. - c.
 Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced and must be located in such a way that they are protected from crash damage. - d.
-Quick connectors or dry break connectors may be used. - e.
-Fuel vent lines may be replaced. - f.
+Fuel level sensors may be removed. - e.
+Quick connectors or dry break connectors may be used. - f.
+Fuel vent lines may be replaced. - g.
 Fuel filters may be added.